mlmaster1995/Flume_Kafka_StructureStream_ELT_Updated/README.md

-    ├── kafka_flume_mysql_commands.txt            # all the commands for mysql, flume and kafka ├── KafkaSparkELT                             # Kafka Spark Data Pipeline Application Folder ├── TwitterStreamToKafka                      # Twitter Stream to Kafka Application Folder ├── runTwitterStreamToKafka.sh                # A bash script file to submit the "TwitterStreamToKafka" application;
+    ├── kafka_flume_mysql_commands.txt            # all the commands for mysql, flume and kafka ├── KafkaSparkELT                             # Kafka Spark Data Pipeline Application Folder ├── TwitterStreamToKafka                      # Twitter Stream to Kafka Application Folder ├── runTwitterStreamToKafkaFatJars.sh         # A bash script file to submit the "TwitterStreamToKafka" application;
     ├── submit_spark_applicaiton.sh               # A bash script file to submit the "KafkaSparkELT" application;

 ### Structure Data Samples
-**NOTE**: sensitive data is hidden or modified in the following samples.
+**NOTE**: Sensitive Data Is Hidden Or Modified In The Following Samples.

 * Pipeline: vmstat -> flume -> kafka -> spark structured streaming -> mySQL